norlab/LIS-546-SPR2021/content/metadata-application-profiles.md

 - Each observation is a row
 - Each type of observational unit is a table

 Metadata should have some similar principles.
-That is, there should be some general rules that we can follow to develop to describe attributes, values, and their corresponding relationship to instances of a class.
-Here are the principles I will put for tidy metadata as it applies to tables of data.
+That is, there should be some general rules that we can follow to describe attributes, values, and their corresponding relationship to instances of a class.
+Below are the principles I will propose for tidy metadata as it applies to tables of data.

 The properties of a dataset are expressed as an attribute-value pair that conforms to a schema:

 - Attributes are declared by a namespace.
-- Values are, where possible, constrained by a controlled vocabulary ^[This does not apply to free-text fields].
+- Values are, where possible, constrained by a controlled vocabulary (this does **not** apply to free-text fields).
 - Schemas are published to the web.

-Let's unpack each of these statements to that it makes sense in the context of data curation.
+Let's unpack each of these statements so that it makes sense in the context of data curation.

-1. "Schemas are published to the web" : a metadata schema establishes and defines data elements (attributes) and the rules governing the use of data elements to describe a resource (Zhang and Gouley, 2009).
+1. "Schemas are published to the web": a metadata schema establishes and defines data elements (attributes) and the rules governing the use of data elements to describe a resource (Zhang and Gouley, 2009).
 Schemas are, in plain language, the rules of engagement for creating metadata.
 That is, they govern what are the valid and invalid use of an attribute-value pair to describe a dataset.
 Schemas then have to be public in order to be validated.
 Publishing a schema to the web means that the schema must be at a resolvable web address (a url) and should be encoded in a machine-readable language (e.g. XML or JSON).
 Schemas should, where possible, use definitions of of elements (attributes) as a unique namespace.

 2. "Attributes are declared by a [namespace](https://en.wikipedia.org/wiki/Namespace)" : In publishing a schema to the web, we should also take care to define the use of an attribute such that each attribute has a unique location where the definition and explanation of its use is publicly accessible and identifiable in a schema.
 The attribute namespace has subtle, but important relationship to a schema.
 A schema can be made up multiple namespaces, each namespace can be a part of a different schema (I'll offer an example below so that this is less abstract).

 3. "Values are, where possible, constrained by a controlled vocabulary" : Recall that in our chapter on Tidy Data, we discussed the appeal to authority control for standard units of measurement.
 In metadata we want to rely upon this authority control in a similar way - this helps to standardize what types of values an attribute can have, and provide clear guidance for how these values should be constrained.

-#### Tidy Metadata Examples
+### Tidy Metadata Examples
 A simple way to express metadata describing the painting "Mona Lisa" might look something like this:

 | Attribute 	| Value 	|